-1. Not offer UM/UIM insurance, or explain to you what you’re rejecting by rejecting this coverage
+1. Not offer UM/UIM insurance, or explain to you what you’re rejecting by waiving this coverage

-An uninsured motorist or underinsured motorist insurance is something your insurance agent when you’re first buying a plan ,might not even cover with you.
-Or, they might gloss over it as a way to offer you the least expensive plan possible.
-The problem is that NOT having this kind of coverage will come back to haunt you!
-If you are in a bad accident and the person responsible does not have insurance or doesn’t have enough insurance coverage to cover all of your damages, then you will forever be limited in how much compensation you will be able to obtain for your injuries.
+Uninsured motorist or underinsured motorist insurance is a policy option your insurance agent may omit when reviewing a plan.
+Or, if they do mention it, may downplay its significance to offer you the least expensive plan possible.
+However, saving a few dollars up front by NOT having an UM/UIM option will come back to haunt you!
+If you are in a bad accident and the person responsible does not have insurance, or doesn’t have enough insurance coverage, to cover all of your damages, then you will forever be limited in how much compensation you will be able to obtain for your injuries.

 2. Not tell you what policy limits mean

-By law, drivers are required to carry only $25,000 minimum in policy limits.
-Many times, your agent may tell you that’s all you need!
-But it’s a trick, not a treat.
-Policy limits have not been increased for decades, so they do not account for inflation.
-If you have just $25,000 in policy limits, and you are sent to the ER following an accident, that visit alone may take up most of your policy.
+By law, drivers are required to carry a $25,000 minimum in policy limits.
+Often times, your agent may tell you that’s all you need!
+This a deceptive trick, not a treat!
+Legislation dictating policy limits has not increased for decades, and does not account for inflation.
+While your insurance agent is legally correct in stating $25,000 is enough, this figure will not suffice in many cases.
+In the event you visit the ER following an accident, your policy limits may not even cover your ER expenses.
 Any future medical expenses needed for your injuries will, therefore, have to come out of your own pocket, as your insurance will not cover it.
 Spending a little extra on your monthly insurance could save your financial stability in the future if you are ever injured in an accident.